-On March 30, 2022, the Company and Merck entered into a letter agreement, or the Letter Agreement, regarding NGM621 manufacturing activities that the Company is undertaking during the Phase 2 NGM621 CATALINA clinical trial to avoid a significant delay between the completion of that trial and the start of a Phase 3 clinical trial for NGM621.
-The Company will be responsible for all payments owed to the third party manufacturer for such activities before Merck decides whether to exercise the ophthalmology bundle option or the NGM621 option following completion of the Phase 2 NGM621 CATALINA clinical trial.
-If Merck exercises either option, then in addition to paying the one-time option exercise fee to the Company, Merck will also reimburse the Company for certain amounts it paid to the third party manufacturer, according to the terms of the Letter Agreement and subject to certain limitations.
+On March 30, 2022, the Company and Merck entered into a letter agreement, or the Letter Agreement, regarding NGM621 manufacturing activities that the Company undertook with the intention of avoiding a significant delay between the completion of the CATALINA trial and the start of any Phase 3 clinical trial for NGM621.
+The

+Company is responsible for all payments owed to the third-party manufacturer for such activities before Merck decides whether to exercise the ophthalmology bundle option or the NGM621 option.
+Such option is solely within Merck's discretion, and it may decide not to exercise the option given that the Phase 2 CATALINA trial did not meet its primary endpoint.
+If Merck exercises either option, then in addition to paying the one-time option exercise fee to the Company, Merck will also reimburse the Company for certain amounts it paid to the third-party manufacturer, according to the terms of the Letter Agreement and subject to certain limitations.
 Under the Amended Collaboration Agreement, Merck agreed to provide up to \$86.0 million in research funding for the four calendar quarters ending March 31, 2022, which included the remaining \$16.0 million of the up to \$20.0 million in additional payments Merck agreed to pay as part of exercising its first option to extend the research phase of the collaboration under the Original Collaboration Agreement for two years through March 16, 2022.
-The Company was obligated to use commercially reasonable efforts to expend, and did spend, at least \$35.0 million of such \$86.0 million in funding during the same time frame on the ophthalmology and CVMrelated programs and Lab Programs as required under the Amended Collaboration Agreement.
+The Company was obligated to use commercially reasonable efforts to expend, and did spend, at least \$35.0 million of such \$86.0 million in funding during the same time frame on the ophthalmology and CVM-related programs and Lab Programs as required under the Amended Collaboration Agreement.
 The Company was permitted to use the remainder of the \$86.0 million in research funding provided by Merck during such time frame to advance the released NGM compounds.
 During the remaining two years of the research phase after March 2022, Merck will provide up to a total of \$20.0 million in research funding for the ophthalmology and CVM-related programs and the Lab Programs.
-Pursuant to the Letter Agreement, the Company may use part of this research funding to cover the costs of its personnel who provide support for the manufacturing activities conducted in preparation for a Phase 3 clinical trial for NGM621.
+Pursuant to the Letter Agreement, the Company may use part of this research funding to cover the costs of its personnel who provide support for the manufacturing activities that the Company undertook in preparation for a potential Phase 3 clinical trial for NGM621.
 Merck will also fund certain research and development costs related to NGM621, subject to certain limitations, until the earlier of the remaining two years of the research phase after March 2022 or until Merck exercises, or decides not to exercise, its license option with respect to NGM621 alone or bundled with the other continuing ophthalmology compounds.
 After March 2022, the Company, using its own funding, is required to use commercially reasonable efforts to research and develop a specific product candidate directed to a specific ophthalmology target to be ready for starting investigational new drug application-, or IND-, enabling studies by March 31, 2023.
-If Merck exercises its regular Merck license option with respect to NGM621 or the ophthalmology bundle option for all of the continuing ophthalmology collaboration compounds upon completion of the ongoing Phase 2 CATALINA clinical trial of NGM621 within 60 days of Merck's receipt of an agreed-upon data package and pays the applicable option exercise fee to the Company, then the Company will be obligated to reinvest \$5.0 million or up to \$15.0 million, respectively, of such option fee to fund research on the ophthalmology and CVMrelated continuing programs.
+If Merck exercises its regular Merck license option with respect to NGM621 or the ophthalmology bundle option for all of the continuing ophthalmology collaboration compounds within 60 days of Merck's receipt of an agreed-upon data package, which the Company expects to deliver during the fourth quarter of 2022, and pays the applicable option exercise fee to the Company, then the Company will be obligated to reinvest \$5.0 million or up to \$15.0 million, respectively, of such option fee to fund research on the ophthalmology and CVM-related continuing programs.